mgechev/angularjs-in-patterns/README.md

 ```

 The snippet above calls the `invoke` method with the factory method (i.e. `$get`) of given service.
 Inside `invoke`'s body `annotate` is called with first argument the factory method.
 Annotate resolves all dependencies through the dependency injection mechanism of AngularJS.
 When all dependencies are resolved the factory method is being called: `fn.apply(self, args)`.

+If we think in terms of the UML diagram above we can call the provider a "ConcreteCreator" and the actual component, which is being created a "Product".

 ### Composite